ZhangWan-byte/Internal_Solitary_Wave_Localization/README.md

 # Methodology

 Train models on training set (80%), test on testing set (20%).
-Run 10 times and get the average.
+Run 100 times and get the average, except for RF with 10 times.

 ## Classification
 Data in 8*32 with 8 variables and a window containing 32 data points.
 In total 3340 pieces.